MrWinston700/MineEstate/README.md

 ## Overview

-This project was focused on learning javaScript and using it to manipulate the DOM while following the languages best practices
+This project was focused on learning JavaScript and using it to manipulate the DOM while following the languages best practices

 ## Installation